-Every animal deserves to live a happy healthy life, and here at the Shackleford Road Veterinary Clinic we obviously do everything we can for the animals that enter through our doors.
+Every animal deserves to live a happy healthy life, and here at Shackleford Road Veterinary Clinic we obviously do everything we can for the animals that come through our doors.
 The problem is that not every animal is given the same opportunity for relative health and contentment.
 Every day animals are either abandoned, orphaned or injured, and it is not uncommon for a Good Samaritan to seek our help when they come across an unfortunate animal in need of assistance.

 Tending to abandoned or orphaned wildlife is not always easy and can even be downright dangerous at times, but if there really is help to be given, we are happy to lend a hand in getting that distressed animal the help it needs.

 Despite the human instinct to immediately initiate orphaned wildlife rescue, there are some cases where it really is better to leave the animal alone.
 Wildlife is supposed to be wild, after all, and sometimes what appears to be an abandoned animal is not, in fact, abandoned.
 The adult could just be out of sight at the moment gathering food, not to mention that handling certain wildlife can put untrained humans at risk of exposure to certain diseases and parasites that could be really nasty if transmitted.
-Worst of all, incorrectly removing an animal from its nest can disrupt their lives immensely.
-You could be doing more harm than help.
+Worst of all, incorrectly removing an animal from its home can disrupt their lives immensely.
+You could be doing more harm than good.